-During Lent and always thereafter, we would do well to ponder, meditate, and pray about this truth of God's character.
-But even more, we would do well to approach God in the spirit of full recognition and acceptance that He is drawn to us far more than we are drawn to Him; for it is in the very nature of His Being to drawn to others.
+During Lent, as at all times, we would do well to ponder, meditate, and pray about this truth of God's character.
+But even more, we would do well to approach God in the spirit of full recognition and acceptance that He is drawn to us far more than we are drawn to Him; for it is in the very nature of His Being to be drawn to others and feel a devotion that is unwavering.